 Pentium 4 and Intel Xeon Processors have an automatic hardware prefetcher.
 It can bring data and instructions into the unified second-level cache based on prior reference patterns.
 In most situations, the hardware prefetcher is likely to reduce system memory latency without explicit intervention from software prefetches.
 It is also preferable to adjust data access patterns in the code to take advantage of the characteristics of the automatic hardware prefetcher to improve locality or mask memory latency.
+Processors based on Intel Core microarchitecture also provides several advanced hardware prefetching mechanisms.
+Data access patterns that can take advantage of earlier generations of hardware prefetch mechanism generally can take advantage of more recent hardware prefetch implementations.

 Using software prefetch instructions excessively or indiscriminately will inevitably cause performance penalties.
 This is because excessively or indiscriminately using software prefetch instructions wastes the command and data bandwidth of the system bus.

 Using software prefetches delays the hardware prefetcher from starting to fetch data needed by the processor core.
 It also consumes critical execution resources and can result in stalled execution.
+In some cases, it may be fruitful to evaluate the reduction or removal of software prefetches to migrate towards more effective use of hardware prefetch mechanisms.
 The guidelines for using software prefetch instructions are described in Chapter 3.
-The techniques for using automatic hardware prefetcher is discussed in Chapter 7.
+The techniques for using automatic hardware prefetcher is discussed in Chapter 9.